 Vetiver oil is said to have a calming effect and may even help stimulate circulation.

 Cedarwood is believed to improve the oxygenation of brain cells and to have a calming effect.

-Lavender has been used for hundreds of years to reduce anxiety.
-One study has shown that lavender aroma can affect our emotions.
+Lavender has been used for hundreds of years to reduce anxiety. that lavender aroma can affect our emotions.
 The aroma of lavender can reduce anxiety and help calm people in a stressful situation.
 It’s believed that lavender can have the same effect on ADHD.
 Lavender may also help to improve your sleep.